kmaida/reStart-angularjs/README.md

 reStart-angular
 ==========

-Mobile-first responsive framework in AngularJS
+A mbile-first responsive framework in AngularJS; moving toward adherence to the [https://github.com/johnpapa/angular-styleguide](Angular Styleguide).

 Supports modern browsers and IE9+